avanslaars/next-demo-egghead/README.md

+# Create and Deploy a Universal React Application in under 10 Minutes with Next

 ## Running the code:

 * Be sure you are running a recent version of node & npm (in the video, I'm running node 6.9.1 and npm 3.10.8)